cs107-anonymous-cats/cs107-FinalProject/docs/milestone2_progress.md

 __**Taro**__:

-Implementation of minimum requirements (dual numbers) and implementation of trignometric functions.
+I will work on the implementation of minimum requirements (dual numbers) and implementation of trignometric functions, as well as the structure for when the value is a scalar versus an DualNum object.
+I will also work on writing test cases for the scalar functions.

 __**Zach**__: